RubendeBruin/DAVE-book/assets_and_resources.md

 2. the `DAVE_models` subdirectory in the users home folder.
 3. the current work directory

+> Tip: The resource folders are shown in the standard-assets form (see image above)

 You are free to add more locations or remove existing locations by either changing the initilization in settings.py for a system-wide change or by changing the `resources_paths` list of the current Scene object.

 The order of the list is important.